dvirBiton1/Brute_Force/README.md

 $ pip3 install scapy

 ### How to use:
-First use the IP_MAC_Scanner to see witch victems are.
+First use the IP_MAC_Scanner to see witch victims are in the local network
-* open terminal where the code "IP_MAC_Scanner"
+* open terminal in the same directory of the code "IP_MAC_Scanner"
 * command: python port_scanning.py

 NOTE: You need to add your gateway at the code.

-Secound use the port_sanning to see if the target port 22 is open:
+Second use the port_sanning to see if the victim's port 22 is open:
-* open terminal where the code "port_scanning"
+* open terminal in the same directory of the code "port_scanning"
 * command: python port_scanning.py <ip> (ip target)

-For the attack tool:
+Now we will start the attack with the bture force tool:
-* open terminal where the code "bf_attack"(the word list need to in the same folder).
+* open terminal in the same directory of the code "bf_attack.py"(the word list have to be in the same directory).
-* command: python bf_attack.py <ip> (ip target) -u <uesr name> -P <worldList> (txt file with passwords parse by enter)
+* command: python bf_attack.py <ip> (ip target) -u <username> -P <worldList> (txt file with passwords parse by enter)

-          example: python bf_attack.py 13.20.12.45 -u admin -P worldList
+          example: python bf_attack.py 13.20.12.45 -u admin -P worldList.txt

-For the mitigation tool:
+In order to check your mitigation tool' you have to run it before the attack:
-* open terminal where the code "bf_mitigation".
+* open terminal in the same directory of the code "bf_mitigation.py"
 * command: python bf_mitigation.py